AlexKole113/Excel_two_step_import/README.md

-# Import from Excel and OpenOffice spreadsheets to WordPress
+# WordPress plugin - Import from Excel and OpenOffice spreadsheets to WordPress